Challenges in Nursing: How to Overcome Them

 • Get as much sleep as possible

-Implementing these tips into your daily life will help keep you healthy!
+Implementing these tips into your daily life will help keep you healthy and ready for whatever your shift has to throw at you.

 80% of all injuries are due to patients, followed by family members of the patient, and bullying by coworkers.
 Violence can be defined as verbal threats or physical assault.
 Unfortunately, this violence is often underreported.